matt-harvey/tabulo/README.md

 as appropriate to the formatted cell contents given the state of the underlying collection _at the point of packing_.
 If the underlying collection changes between that point, and when the table is printed, then the columns will _not_ be resized yet again on printing.
-This is a consequence of the table always being essentially a "live view" on the underlying collection: formatted contents are never cached within the table itself.
+This is a consequence of the table always being essentially a &ldquo;live view&rdquo; on the underlying collection: formatted contents are never cached within the table itself.

 <a name="overflow-handling"></a>